Weight Loss

 UK-Approved Alternatives for Medically Supervised Weight Loss

-For individuals in the UK seeking medically supervised weight loss support, there are several MHRA-licensed and NICE-endorsed options available through appropriate clinical pathways.
+For individuals in the UK seeking medically supervised weight loss support, there are several MHRA-licensed and NICE-recommended options available through appropriate clinical pathways.
 These treatments have undergone rigorous evaluation for safety and efficacy and are prescribed within a structured framework of dietary, behavioural, and lifestyle support.

 Orlistat (brand name Xenical 120 mg, or the lower-dose over-the-counter product Alli 60 mg) is a licensed oral weight loss medicine available in the UK.
 It works by inhibiting pancreatic lipase, an enzyme responsible for breaking down dietary fat, thereby reducing fat absorption in the gut by approximately 30%.
-NICE guidance (CG189) recommends orlistat for adults with a BMI of 28 or above with associated risk factors, or 30 or above, alongside a calorie-controlled diet.
+NICE guidance recommends orlistat for adults with a BMI of 28 or above with associated risk factors, or 30 or above, alongside a calorie-controlled diet.[8]
 Full prescribing information is available on the Electronic Medicines Compendium (EMC) for both Xenical and Alli.

 Access to all licensed weight management medicines through the NHS is subject to NICE eligibility criteria and local commissioning decisions.
 Private prescribing is available through registered UK clinicians, but patients should ensure any prescriber is registered with the General Medical Council (GMC) and any pharmacy with the General Pharmaceutical Council (GPhC).